lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 ~~~~
 {: #Fig-All0-ACK-Format title='ACK format for All-0 windows'}

-The Rule ID and Dtag values in the SCHC ACK message MUST be identical to the ones used in the SCHC Fragments that are being acknowledged.
+The Rule ID and DTag values in the SCHC ACK message MUST be identical to the ones used in the SCHC Fragments that are being acknowledged.
 This allows matching the SCHC ACK and the corresponding SCHC Fragments.

 #### All-1 SCHC ACK